 as well as integrating scATAC-seq with other single-cell ‘-omic’ measurements.

-Advanced computation for inferring ‘causative’ gene networks
+Computation for inferring ‘causative’ gene networks

 With the development of novel technologies comes the possibility of new discoveries and subsequently the need for new computational tools.
 We develop computational solutions to support these novel technologies.
 Notable examples include methods for high-content image-analysis, nucleosome calling and single-cell epigenomics.
 Now, we look to build new computational methods that focus on integrating ensemble and single-cell ‘-omics’ data to infer causative gene networks.
 Such networks will seek to model governing cis and trans effectors of dynamic cell function.

-however, our efforts are collaborative and we welcome new endeavors.
+However, we also collaborate broadly and we welcome new endeavors.
 In previous work, we have used some

 hematopoietic cell fate and in addition we use these findings to better understand the ontogeny of the human cancer,